semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You can edit an existing notification as follows:

     sem edit notifications [name]

+The aforementioned command will take you to your favorite text editor.
+If your changes are syntactically correct, you will get an output similar to the next:

+	$ sem edit notifications master
+	Notification 'master' updated.

 Last, you can delete an existing notification as follows: